-- The site is within a 1-mile walk of the Scaleybark Station. - The TOD-NC district may be applied to parcels within a 1-mile walking distance of an existing rapid transit station or within a 1mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location. - Immediately adjacent to the site are other parcels zoned TOD-NC.
+- The site is within a 1-mile walk of the Scaleybark Station. - The TOD-NC district may be applied to parcels within a 1-mile walking distance of an existing rapid transit station or within a 1mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location. - Immediately adjacent to the site are a number of parcels zoned TOD-NC, representing an ongoing shift in this area to more transitsupportive redevelopment projects. - Though a portion of the rezoning site is inconsistent with the recommended Neighborhood 1 Place Type, the parcels immediately abut areas under the Community Activity Center Place Type on two sides and the area is very near the major transit corridors in lower South End.

-- The TOD-NC zoning district maintains the high level of design standards associated with the TOD-UC zoning district, but TOD-NC is more appropriate for this site due to its surrounding context of more moderately intense uses, as compared to the high intensity of uses along South Boulevard and Old Pineville Road, just east of the site. - The use of conventional TOD-NC zoning applies standards and regulations to create the desired form and intensity of transit supportive development, and a conditional rezoning is not necessary. - TOD standards include requirements for appropriate streetscape treatment, building setbacks, street-facing building walls, entrances, and screening.
+- The use of conventional TOD-NC zoning applies standards and regulations to create the desired form and intensity of transit supportive development, and a conditional rezoning is not necessary. - TOD standards include requirements for appropriate streetscape treatment, building setbacks, street-facing building walls, entrances, and screening.